savau/nixos-config/README.md

 - Click "Generate new token"
 - Give the token a descriptive name
 - Grant `write:public_key` and `read:public_key` permissions
-- (Don't forget to remove the token after successfully adding your SSH key to GitHub!)

 We now need to generate a new SSH key pair, and thus need to create our main user:
 ```